 This course provides a complete overview of all information and skills acquired during prior Medical Coding and Billing courses.
-Through a comprehensive review, the student will prepare to sit for the National Certified Coding Examinations.
+Through a comprehensive review, the student will prepare to sit for one of the National Certified Coding Examinations.
 Utilizing course exercises, the students will engage in all phases of professional development relative to employment.
-Prerequisite: MBC110
+Prerequisite(s): All course work

-MBC190 EXTERNSHIP
+MBC190 Externship